ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 I understand that as a web application becomes more complex, there might be situations where more feature-rich technologies are necessary.
 But now, I'm no longer intimidated by the overwhelming ecosystems of each technology.

+Now, I want to know how I can implement the login feature in a web application.
-I wanted to know how to use the Sign-in with Google feature on a Web page crafted using HTMX+FastAPI.
+Especially, I wanted to know how to use the Sign-in with Google feature on a Web page crafted using HTMX+FastAPI.
-As for the Sign-in with Google feature itself, it turned out that nothing is HTMX specific but also applies to normal HTML pages with FastAPI.
+So, I did some research and figured out how to do it.
+Since there seems to be a lack of use cases on the web, targeted using it with HTMX, I decided to share what I did.

+Although integrating the Sign-in with Google button in an HTMX page is nothing special than incorporating it into a normal HTML page, how to show the status after successful login or logout using the HTMX, and how to maintain a session via cookie generated upon successful verification of the JWT instead of solely relying on JWT for keeping session seemed worthwhile noting, especially for a beginner like me.

+Now, I wanted to explore how I could implement a login feature in a web application, specifically using the 'Sign-in with Google' feature on a web page developed with HTMX and FastAPI.
+After conducting some research, I figured out how to do it.
+Noticing a lack of use cases on the web for this particular combination of technologies, I decided to share my findings.

+While integrating the 'Sign-in with Google' button into an HTMX page isn’t much different from incorporating it into a standard HTML page, understanding how to display the status after a successful login or logout using HTMX, and how to maintain a session via a cookie generated upon successful JWT verification—rather than solely relying on the JWT for session management—seemed noteworthy.
+This is particularly true for beginners like myself.

 ## The resulting page